Reviewing Vow ASA (OTCMKTS:SSHPF) and V2X (NYSE:VVX)

 |2.00

-V2X currently has a consensus target price of $53.33, indicating a potential upside of 32.34%.
-Given V2X’s stronger consensus rating and higher possible upside, equities analysts plainly believe V2X is more favorable than Vow ASA.
+V2X presently has a consensus target price of $53.33, suggesting a potential upside of 26.86%.
+Given V2X’s stronger consensus rating and higher probable upside, analysts plainly believe V2X is more favorable than Vow ASA.

 Summary